 “We are incredibly excited about this change and look forward to watching our graduates succeed in the Veterinary Technology industry,” said Bill Burke, M.S., Johnson College’s Vice President of Student and Academic Affairs.
 “Per the Bureau of Labor Statistics, this industry has a 16% Growth potential through 2029.”

 As technicians, graduates collect samples, perform lab tests, take radiographs, prepare the surgical suite, assist in surgery, monitor anesthesia, and provide general nursing care to patients.
 Second-year students in the program will still be required to complete clinical rotations in the on-campus Animal Care Center.

 For more information about Johnson College’s Veterinary Nursing program visit Johnson.edu or contact the Johnson College Enrollment team at 570-702-8556 or email@example.com.

-Johnson College provides real-world, hands-on learning in a caring environment and prepares graduates to enter into or advance in their careers.
+Johnson College provides real-world, hands-on learning in a caring environment and prepares graduates to enter into or advance their careers.
 Johnson College degrees become essential careers.
-Johnson College was founded in 1912, and is the region’s premier technical college, offering associate degrees in 15 programs and 3 academic certificates.
-An emphasis on hands-on instruction is supported by a low student-to-teacher ratio.
-Located in Scranton on a 44-acre campus, the College is an accredited, private, non-profit, co-educational institution with a strong tradition of working with regional business and industry to ensure a skilled and qualified workforce.
+Johnson College was founded in 1912 and is the region’s premier technical college, offering 15 associate degree and 3 academic certificate programs.
+A low student-to-teacher ratio supports an emphasis on hands-on instruction.
+Located in Scranton on a 44-acre campus, the College is an accredited, private, non-profit, co-educational institution with a strong tradition of working with regional businesses and industries to ensure a skilled and qualified workforce.
 For additional information on Johnson College, please call 1-800-2-WE-WORK, email firstname.lastname@example.org, or visit Johnson.edu.